 Werder

-Werder, a small town on an island in the Havel River, is the ideal place for a quiet getaway from the hustle and bustle of the city.
-Werder, which means ‘land surrounded by water’, has charming half-timbered houses and a beautiful coastline that’s perfect for walking, cycling or even small electric boats.
-The relaxed atmosphere of the town, combined with the magnificent views over the water, make it the perfect place to take a leisurely stroll past windmills, beer gardens, pretty houses and small cafes where you can mingle with the locals.
-A picture-perfect break from the city.
+Werder, a small town on an island in the Havel River, is the ideal place for a relaxing day trip from the hustle and bustle of the city.
+Werder, which means ‘land surrounded by water’, has charming half-timbered houses and a beautiful coastline that’s perfect for leisurely walks, cycling trails, green spaces, or even small electric boats.
+The relaxed atmosphere of the town, combined with the magnificent views over the water, make it the perfect place to take a leisurely stroll past windmills, beer gardens, pretty houses, and small cafés where you can mingle with the locals.
+A picture-perfect break from the city on a sunny day!

 Planning a day tour from Berlin to Werder